Editor’s Note: This article is being updated.

 - Activity — If the package has enough GitHub stars but isn’t actively maintained, it may not be suitable.
 React Native is changing quickly, so we want the package that will work best with the newest version of the framework (be sure to check the last commit date)

 - Main maintainer — It is also important to determine who is the main maintainer of the library.
 For example, if the package lacks GitHub stars but is maintained by the React Native community (a community of talented and trusted developers involved in creating and expanding the framework), we can have more confidence in the package than if it was some unknown person’s work

 - README — A great README file can make a good library even stronger.
 This is especially crucial given the fast-paced development of React Native.
 Look there for information about support for the newest React Native versions

-This date picker package has the most Github stars of the three options (1,800) and is the oldest date picker on the list.
-It was uploaded to Github four years ago and until recently was the most-used picker in the React Native project.
+This datepicker package has the most GitHub stars of the three options (1,800) and is the oldest datepicker on the list.
+It was uploaded to GitHub in 2017 and until recently was the most-used picker in the React Native project.